-The term “social correction”, implies, bringing an individual back into line with what is considered socially appropriate in the given culture/continent/creed/context in which they choose to reside.
+The term “social correction”, implies, bringing an individual back into line with what is considered socially appropriate in the given culture/continent/creed/context in which they reside.
 Social correction as an idea makes sense, particularly when correcting ideologies about racism, sexism, homophobia and so on.
 It can serve a purpose in those contexts, because it is actively seeking to quell an insidious wave of human behaviour that is damaging to us all.

 Etymologically speaking, the term correction has an array of meanings which are applicable in a number of contexts.
 One such explanation sees correction as punishment intended to rehabilitate or improve.
 Paired with terminology like social, correction becomes the ultimate display of panopticism-citizens policing other citizen’s behaviour, judging them by whatever standard they see fit, as long as it remains in keeping with the majority.
 In a wider context, social policing in this manner, is actually very necessary.